Heritage Press – The Princess of Cleves by Madame de La Fayette (1943)

 Examples of the Illustrations by David (right click and open in new tab for full size):

-Personal Notes – Originally I checked this out from my ex wife’s university library, but I bought my own copy from the local Goodwill for the cheap price of $2.99!
+Personal Notes – I bought my copy from the local Goodwill for the cheap price of $2.99!

 Sandglass and other Documents (right click to open full size):